 Carolinas Healthcare System (CHS) and Southeast Pain and Spine Care (SEPSC) offer this procedure as a “cash-pay” only option.
 Since this is a fairly new procedure, most insurance companies have not added it to their approved procedure list so will not cover it.
 Therefore, your insurance company will not be billed.
 The cost is to be paid at the time the procedure is done.

 What are the potential benefits of PRP?

-PRP stimulates healing of the injured tissue by activating your body’s natural healing ability and can reduce healing times up to 50%.
+PRP stimulates the healing of the injured tissue by activating your body’s natural healing ability and can reduce healing times by up to 50%.
 Patients on average report more than 50% improvement in 6 weeks and up to 100% improvement in 12 weeks.
 This may eliminate the need for more aggressive and expensive treatment options such as long-term medication or surgery.

 For additional information on PRP Therapy, please call 866-228-1108 to request an appointment with one of our Southeast Pain and Spine Care pain management providers or click to Request an Appointment.